SoftwareAG/c8y-docs/content/release-10-13-0/announcements-10-13-0.md

 ##### Removal of Basic Auth browser-based authentication

-With the 10.5.0 release a new token-based mechanism for browser-based authentication was introduced (O-Auth Internal) in order to tighten the security of the Cumulocity IoT platform.
+As announced in [release 10.11](/releasenotes/release-10-11-0/announcements-10-11-0/), With the 10.5.0 release a new token-based mechanism for browser-based authentication was introduced (O-Auth Internal) in order to tighten the security of the Cumulocity IoT platform.

 With the 10.13 release, the O-Auth Internal authentication will be enabled by default for all tenants.
 The Basic authentication option will be removed for browser-based applications and all applications will be forced to use the token-based authentication mechanism O-Auth Internal.
 Note, that Basic authentication will still be available for devices connecting to the Cumulocity IoT platform.